Hayko Cepkin

 Hayko Cepkin (born 11 March 1978) is a Turkish musician of Armenian descent.

 Beginnings

 Hayko Cepkin has shared the stage with the likes of Kurban, Öztürk, Birol Namoğlu, Ogün Sanlısoy, Aylin Aslım, Koray Candemir and Demir Demirkan.
 Some of these artists have regularly contributed to his albums as well.
 He has also worked as a composer, and composed and arranged the Yeni Türkü "Kimdi Giden" on Murathan Mungan's album Söz Vermiş Şarkılar, which was song by Aylin Aslım.
 He also had a duet with Ogün Sanlısoy on the song "Korkma".
 He was also involved in Sanlısoy's album as a keyboard player for the song "Kaybettik Severken".
+He released his debut solo album titled Sakin Olmam Lazım, which was made entirely in his home studio, in June 2005.

 Other ventures

 Cepkin has organized and appeared in many events in relation to his music career.
 In 2006, 2007 and 2009 he participated in the Rock'n Coke and 2007 took part in Rock Müzikaller and Van için Rock.
 He composed the soundtrack for the movie Araf, and his song "Son Kez" from the album Sakin Olmam Lazım was featured on the movie's soundtrack as well.
 At the same time, he portrayed the character of "İsfandiyar" in the fantasy drama movie Çocuk in 2008.

 In Ramadan, Cepkin recorded the song "Demedim mi?" for TRT, the lyrics of which were written by Pir Sultan Abdal.
 A music video was later shot for the song.

 In 2010, he was a judge on Rock'n Dark.

 At the series' final on 30 April 2010, he performed on stage together with Anneke van Giersbergen.
 He then took part in Sonisphere festival.

 In April 2014, within the framework of the "Ünlüler Etapta" organization, he co-piloted alongside Tunç Tuncer in the Aegean Rally.